wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 after the fence on the first processor.
 Furthermore, since consistency relations are transitive, instructions on the second processor then also implicitly establishes a consistency order with instructions in the earlier epoch.

-Based on the above observations, the paper proposes adding a special buffer
+Based on the above observations, the paper proposes adding a special buffer serving the purpose of a dedicated persistence store queue on each logic processor.
+The existing NVM write queue is also extended with extra capability of recognizing instruction barriers across which no store operation can be scheduled.
+We describe the details of the design below.